One video. Two mins.

 You are on CI right now.
 CI is both tool and platform for sustained learning.
 It offers access to my core knowledge about the American and the German business cultures.
 Independent of location and time zone.
 Members of your organization enter, exit and re-enter.
 According to their priorities, time limits, and attention span.
 They respond to Surveys and Case Studies.
 Engage with me and their peers via Ask CI.
 Read and comment on Stories.
 Download and use exercises such as Quantify and Combine.

 Your management leads global teams.
 Their success is based on colleagues from different cultures collaborating.
 Management needs to understand the cultural drivers influencing success.
 We will address them via three questions: Where do we differ in approaches?
 What problems, and opportunities, do the differences create?
 How do we get them to work for instead of against us?
 Method

 You lead a global organization.
 Its success is based on colleagues from different cultures collaborating.
 You need to understand the cultural drivers influencing that success.
 You and I will address those drivers.
 I work to your schedule.

 I help colleagues to clarify the details of their collaboration:

 Audit comes from the Latin word audire: to hear, to listen.
 A collaboration audit is a series of discreet background interviews, with your key people, at key international locations.
 The goal is to describe the current state of cross-border collaboration, and to submit recommendations on how to improve it.
 Method

 Cross-border collaboration is about how the work is done.
 These are the key tasks, in critical areas, where the organization must perform well.
-In carefully prepared workshops, based on the findings of the collaboration audit, I guide your management and subject area experts to an integrated approach to collaboration.
+In carefully prepared Special Topic Workshops, based on the findings of the collaboration audit, I guide your management and subject area experts to an integrated approach to collaboration.
 Method Case Studies